rwiankowski/azurepractical/Content/Part1/entraId.md

 Historically, when we got to the part where we talk about identities in Azure, I would say:

->Azure starts with Azure Active Directory (which we often call AzureAD or use the acronym AAD).
+> Azure starts with Azure Active Directory (which we often call AzureAD or use the acronym AAD).
 The name of the service is, however, misleading.
 While we cannot use Azure without Azure AD, it is not a part of Azure, and many customers use it without ever thinking of deploying any Azure Resources.
 Azure Active Directory is also the backbone of other cloud-based services offered by Microsoft, like Microsoft 365 and Dynamics 365.

 And as we went on, I would keep repeating:

->Azure AD is not Azure!
+> Azure AD is not Azure!

-Not too long ago, however, Micosoft rebranded Azure AD to Entra ID.
+Not too long ago, however, Microsoft rebranded Azure AD to Entra ID.
 And while I'm usually cynical about rebranding exercises, this one does the service justice.
 I mention this because such changes take a long time to solidify in the minds of people who have been using this technology for years.
 With that in mind, you'll probably still hear me and others use the name Azure AD, so please remember:

 > Azure AD == Entra ID